SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ### 11.5.8 File Extension, Structure, Information and Metadata

-- The file extension is `.sft`.
+- The file extension is `.sf4`.
 Chunk headers must be detected.
 - Do not save SFe files with an extension `.sf2`, as it may confuse legacy SF2.0x players.
 Remember that SFe files are not SoundFonts!
 - Use the `ifil` and `SFvx` sub-chunks to determine version, do not use the file extension.
 - For SFe, you must use the prescribed chunk sizes and limits in the specification.